SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

 ======================

-To recover the detailed performance of all the device designs tested in the optimisation, the :mat:meth:`~+WecOptTool.AutoFolder.recoverVar` method of the :mat:class:`~+WecOptTool.AutoFolder` class is used:
+To recover the detailed performance of all the device designs tested in the optimization, the :mat:meth:`~+WecOptTool.AutoFolder.recoverVar` method of the :mat:class:`~+WecOptTool.AutoFolder` class is used:

 .. literalinclude:: /../examples/RM3/optimization.m